lanl/tardigrade-asp/jenkins_job_creation.md

     2. Give the project a name following the current convention: "<project name>_Pull_Request_Builder" or "cpp_stub_Pull_Request_Builder"
     3. We want to copy another job as a template file.
 Enter "vipor_Pull_Request_Builder" in the "Copy from" text field.
     4. Click ok
-    5. Update the project information
+    5. Update the project information from the template job

        1. "General: Description" can stay, or you can add project details
        2. "General: This project is parameterized" provides quasi-protection